Angered but undeterred, border community found strength in wake of mass shooting

 EL PASO, Texas (Border Report) — On Aug.
-3, 2019, a North Texas man allegedly fed up with a “Hispanic invasion” of his state drove 10 hours to El Paso to kill Mexicans.
+3, 2019, a North Texas man allegedly fed up with a “Hispanic invasion” of his state had driven 10 hours to El Paso to kill Mexicans.

 Using an AK-47 style rifle, the man walked into the Walmart near Cielo Vista Mall around 10:30 a.m. and opened fire.
 Twenty-three people died and 23 others sustained injuries.